-Public transport in Detroit isn’t extensive, especially compared to other US cities like New York or Boston.
-Most residents use cars, buses and taxis to get around, and new arrivals should plan to either purchase or hire a vehicle when settling down in Detroit.
+Public transport here isn’t all that comprehensive, especially compared to other US cities such as New York or Boston.
+Most residents use cars, buses and taxis to get around, and new arrivals should consider purchasing or hiring a vehicle when settling down in Detroit.

-When travelling around the central business district of Detroit it might be a good idea to make use of the Detroit People Mover, an elevated rail system covering 13 stations.
+When travelling around the central business district it might be a good idea to make use of the Detroit People Mover, an elevated rail system covering 13 stations.

-A tram called the QLine traverses from both downtown and uptown Detroit.
+A tram called the QLine traverses both downtown and uptown Detroit.

-There are bus services that connect the suburbs and city, with Greyhound Bus, Megabus and SMART all operating in Detroit.
+There are bus services that connect the suburbs and city, with Greyhound, Megabus and SMART all operating throughout the city.

 Taxis in Detroit